haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/memcache/memcache_magento.md

 2. Go to any page on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.

-3. Log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} and browse to several pages.
+3. Log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} and browse to several pages.

     If no errors display, congratulations! memcached is working!
 You can optionally look at memcached storage as discussed in the next step.